 \subsection{Loss function design}

-Generally, for optimizing multi-task learning architectures, it is necessary to weigh the importance of each task.
-Specific to our problem, the regression task represents the main forecast combination task and hence should receive more attention, whereas the classification task is treated as an auxiliary task to enhance the performance of the main task.
-Given this requirement, we now present the components of the loss function used for training the overall model.
+Generally, for optimizing multi-task learning architectures, it is necessary to weight the importance of each task.
+Specific to our problem, the combination task represents the main task and hence should receive more attention, whereas the selection task is treated as an auxiliary task to enhance the performance of the main task.
+Given this requirement, we now present the components of the loss function used for training the overall meta-learner.

 As pointed out by \cite{ma2021retail}, one limitation of FFORMA is that it focuses on minimizing the combined errors of the base forecasters, not the combined forecasts directly, which can lead to suboptimal combinations.
 Let $\mathbf{\Theta} = \{\mathbf{\theta}_{\textrm{reg}}, \mathbf{\theta}_{\textrm{cls}}\}$ be the the parameters of the overall neural network.
-The meta-learner is trained by minimizing the scaled mean squared error with respect to $\mathbf{\Theta}$, which is defined as
+The meta-learner is trained by minimizing the scaled Mean Absolute Error (MAE) with respect to $\mathbf{\Theta}$, which is defined as